MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-theme.rst

 		});

-this is how it should look:
+This is how it should look:

 .. image:: images/microejtutotheme.gif